 First, we educated ourselves.
-In addition to scanning the literature on removing bias from recruiting, we started a team book club that has included reading and discussion of written work including “How to be an Antiracist” by historian Ibram X. Kendi and “The Person You Mean to Be: How Good People Fight Bias” by social psychologist Dolly Chugh.
+In addition to scanning the literature on removing bias from recruiting, we started a team book club that has included reading and discussion.
+We’ve discussed “How to be an Antiracist” by historian Ibram X. Kendi.
+Additionally, we reflected on “The Person You Mean to Be: How Good People Fight Bias” by social psychologist Dolly Chugh.
 Not only do we reflect on these books personally and professionally, we also challenge ourselves to make concrete changes to our work and our client engagements as a result of what we learn.

-In that spirit, we began to ask our clients to include more diverse perspectives on their selection committees – and began to administer both anti-bias testing and training for these participants.
+In that spirit, we began to ask our clients to include more diverse perspectives on their selection committees.
+We also began to administer both anti-bias testing and training for these participants.

 As Race to Lead notes, “targeting the people who hire executive leadership on racialized attitudes before a search is in progress helps to lay the groundwork needed to make decisions that address racial bias.”
-We have selection committee members take the Implicit Association Test (IAT), developed by Harvard University researchers to surface “thoughts and feelings outside of conscious awareness and control” related to race (although other tests are available that relate to gender, age, ability, and other characteristics).
+We have selection committee members take the Implicit Association Test (IAT), developed by Harvard University researchers to surface “thoughts and feelings outside of conscious awareness and control” related to race.
+Although, there are other tests available that relate to gender, age, ability, and other characteristics.

-Next, we more consistently enforced using standardized selection practices and rubrics, and stopped allowing exceptions – including those that appeared to come from a good place but could be used to mask discrimination.
+Next, we more consistently enforced using standardized selection practices and rubrics.
+Most importantly, we stopped allowing exceptions – including those that appeared to come from a good place but could be used to mask discrimination.

 Finally, to combat selection bias as well as the racial wage gap, we strengthened the information and training we provide to our clients on compensation.

-For all of our executive searches, Edgility conducts a compensation analysis and recommends a salary range – and we strongly advise our clients to be upfront with all candidates about the amount, either in the job posting or early in the interview process.
-To combat gender and racial wage inequality, some companies have adopted our recommendation to ban salary negotiations entirely, but others are opting to simply ensure that they offer all candidates (and employees) the same information about compensation levels, decisions, and negotiation options.
-For example, HR Magazine writes that social media company Buffer publishes online its formula for determining pay levels and the amounts and mix of compensation employees receive “including an explanation of each element used to set pay and equity levels and a spreadsheet listing the compensation levels for its 37 employees, as well as salary and equity formulas and calculations.”
+For all of our executive searches, Edgility conducts a compensation analysis and recommends a salary range.
+Additionally, we strongly advise our clients to be upfront with all candidates about the amount, either in the job posting or early in the interview process.
+To combat gender and racial wage inequality, some companies have adopted our recommendation to ban salary negotiations entirely.
+Others are opting to simply ensure that they offer all candidates (and employees) the same information about compensation levels, decisions, and negotiation options.
+For example, HR Magazine writes that social media company Buffer publishes its formula for determining pay levels and the amounts and mix of compensation employees receive online.
+It goes further, “including an explanation of each element used to set pay and equity levels and a spreadsheet listing the compensation levels for its 37 employees, as well as salary and equity formulas and calculations.”